unosquare/uno-react/README.md

 };
 ```
 ### `requestController`
+This function allows to create request to an specific url and handle the serve response.
 ### Parameters
  - `url`**[String][2]** Url that will be used to make the request.
  - `accessToken`**[String][2]** Access token to send as a header fo the request.